Why some projects are harder than others

 Data science has its own wicked problems, which I'll put into two buckets.

-The first is the ethical implications of technologies.
+The first is the ethical implications of technology.
 Facial recognition obviously has profound implications for society, but there are well-known issues of racial bias in other data science-based systems too (see for example, Obermeyer).
 Resolving these issues isn't only a data science problem, in fact, I would say it can't only be a data science problem.
 This makes these projects wicked in the original sense of the term.

 The other bucket is operational.
 Although some data science problems are well-defined, many are not.
 In several projects, I've had the experience of finding out something new and fundamental late in the project.
 To understand the problem, you have to solve it.
 For example, you may be tasked with reducing the RMSE for a model below some threshold, but as your model becomes more sophisticated, you might find irreducible randomness or as your understanding of the problem increases by solving it, you may find there are key missing features.